paulkienitz/SPARE/README.md

     }
 }
 ```

-Depending on your needs, this may be sufficient as is, or you may want further elaboration.
-If you don’t need more, a function like this is provided in SPARE, ready to use.
-See below.

 Another gotcha to be aware of with `simulateNavigation` is that URLs pushed into the history affect what directory is “current” for relative URLs.
 Unless all pages are in the same directory, it’s safer to always use root-relative or absolute URLs.
 I recommend root-relative URLs, because browser security does not permit us to simulate navigation to any other domains.